kprotty/kprotty.github.io/_posts/2025-9-7-batched-critical-sections.md

 ### Is there a fix?

-Yea.
-The consumer needs support a two-phase `pop()` process, where it first observes a message then marks it as popped after handling it.
+Yeah.
+The consumer needs support a two-phase `pop()` process, where it first _observes_ a message then _marks_ it as popped after handling it.
 Rather than showing another abstract version of that, let's just get into a concrete implementation:

 <details>
 <summary>Intrusive, Lock-Free, BCS </summary>